 Many people, perhaps even a majority of people, will use search engines and the Yahoo! directory to find what they’re looking for on the Web.
-So the place to start in promotion is to design webpages that will be indexed well by the search engines, using descriptive titles and accurate META tags.
-When you’re ready, submit your site so that search engines will index (“spider”) it, using a submission tool such as the All4One Submission Machine http://www.all4one.com/all4submit/ or JimTools. http://www.jimtools.com/).
+So the place to start in promotion is to design web pages that will be indexed well by the search engines, using descriptive titles and accurate META tags.
+When you’re ready, submit your site so that search engines will index (“spider”) it using a submission tool such as the All4One Submission Machine (http://www.all4one.com/all4submit/) or JimTools (http://www.jimtools.com/).

-But with hundreds of millions of webpages, and only 15% to 20% of them indexed, it’s very easy for your site to get lost.
-The remedy (which adds to the clutter) is to create a set of doorway or gateway webpages, each tuned to score high on a specific search engine for a specific search word or phrase.
+But with hundreds of millions of web pages and only 15% to 20% of them indexed, it’s very easy for your site to get lost.
+The remedy (which adds to the clutter) is to create a set of doorway or gateway web pages, each tuned to score high on a specific search engine for a specific search word or phrase.

 2. Linking strategies

 Linking strategies are a second essential type of site promotion.
 The more links pointing to your site, the more traffic you’ll experience (and the greater perceived “popularity” will rank you higher in the search engines).
-To get someone to link to your site you need to ask.
+To get someone to link to your site, you need to ask.
 The simplest way is to find complementary sites, link to them on a linking page, and ask them to link to you.
-The key, of course, is for your site to have content that so good that it’s worth linking to.
+The key, of course, is for your site to have content that is so good it’s worth linking to.
 No one wants to link to a nothing website.

 Other approaches are to offer the best (and most trafficked) websites an “award” that consists of an award logo with a link pointing back to your site.
 Another popular method is to join a banner exchange.
-For every two banners displayed on your site promoting other businesses, one of your banners will be shown an another member site.
-The biggest exchange is Microsoft bCentral LinkExchange. http://adnetwork.bcentral.com/ I’ve given up on the so-called Free For All (FFA) linking sites; don’t even waste your time there.
-Another important form of linking promotion involves paying affiliates for sales resulting from links to your site, but we’ll cover that under paid advertising.
+For every two banners displayed on your site promoting other businesses, one of your banners will be shown on another member site.
+The biggest exchange is Microsoft bCentral LinkExchange (http://adnetwork.bcentral.com/).
+I’ve given up on the so-called free-for-all linking sites; don’t even waste your time there.
+Another important form of linking promotion involves paying affiliates for sales resulting from links to your site, but we’ll cover at “paid advertising” below.

 3. Viral strategies